Adam Hamm

 Adam Hamm (born July 24, 1971) is a former North Dakota Insurance Commissioner who served from 2007 to 2016.
-He was appointed to the position and he began his work on October 22, 2007.
+He was appointed to the position, and he began his work on October 22, 2007.
 Hamm is a former prosecutor in the Cass County State's Attorney's office and is a native of Jamestown.
 He won re-election in 2008 against challenger Jasper Schneider.

 In late 2015, Hamm announced he would not seek a third term as Insurance Commissioner.

 Personal life

-Hamm is married to Michelle, and they have two children: Wyatt, 10, and Halle, 7.
+Hamm is married to Michelle, and they have two children.